Samsung/tizen-docs/docs/application/dotnet/samples/multimedia/overview.md

 			<td><img alt="" height="180" src="media/wvolumecontroller.png" width="180"/></td>
 			<td>
 			<p><strong>(W) VolumeController</strong> [In progress]</p>
-			<p>This sample application demonstrates how to retrieve and set the device volume levels.</p>
+			<p>This sample application demonstrates how to retrieve and set the device volume levels.
+It also demonstrates how to create circular UI using <a href="https://github.com/Samsung/Tizen.CircularUI/" target="_blank">Tizen.Wearable.CircularUI C# API</a>.</p>
 			</td>
 		</tr>
 		<tr>